gabrielcessil/CNN_SinglePhase/README.md

 ## Configuration Parameters

-The `config.json` file controls all aspects of the model, dataset handling, and training process.
+The following variables controls all aspects of the model, dataset handling, and training process.

 ```json
     "model_name": "danny_z",